10 Most Underrated Rolling Stones Songs

 Feature Photo of Keith Richards by Brian Kachejian of ClassicRockHistory.com © 2024

 Our “10 Most Underrated Rolling Stones Songs” presents a showcase of fabulous songs from one of the greatest rock and roll bands of all time.
-Putting together a list of 10 underrated Rolling Stones songs is no easy task, as the band has released a massive body of work over the past 60 years.
+Putting together a list of 10 underrated Rolling Stones songs is no easy task, given the band’s massive body of work over the past 60 years.
 How do you pick 10 underrated songs out of a 60-year period of work?
 The short answer is, you really can’t, but you can try.
 And that’s exactly what we did.
-Instead of focusing on just one era, we picked from all their albums to give a nice little bit of a cross-reference to the band’s different styles and sounds over seven decades of releasing music.
-We included something from their most recent album in 2023 and then went all the way back to their second album release in 1963.
+Instead of focusing on just one era, we pulled from all their albums to provide a nice little cross-reference of the band’s different styles and sounds over seven decades of releasing music.
+We included something from their most recent album in 2023, then went all the way back to their second album in 1963.
 It’s a pretty wide range, but that’s what I think makes this list fun to look through.

 For true blue, hardcore Rolling Stones fans, there are no underrated songs, as we love pretty much everything they put out.
 But for others, or the casual fan who just knows the hits, we hope this list turns you on not just to these songs but to the albums they were released on.

-We open up our “10 Most Underrated Rolling Stones Songs” list with a brand new song from the Rolling Stones called “The Sweet Sound of Heaven.”
-If you have not yet purchased this brand new Rolling Stones album that came out last year, we highly recommend that you get yourself a copy.
+We open our “10 Most Underrated Rolling Stones Songs” list with a brand-new Rolling Stones song, “The Sweet Sound of Heaven.”
+If you have not yet purchased this brand-new Rolling Stones album that came out last year, we highly recommend you get a copy.
 This is by far the best Stones album they have released since Some Girls.
 We were not expecting this.

-To close the album out was this rock and roll gospel tune that featured Lady Gaga in a duet with Mick Jagger.
+To close out the album was this rock-and-roll gospel tune featuring Lady Gaga in a duet with Mick Jagger.
 They pushed each other to deliver a spectacular vocal performance that is one for the ages.
-I saw the Stones perform this song a few months ago live, and it brought the house down.
-This is a much-watch video, especially the last two minutes.
+I saw the Stones perform this song live a few months ago, and it brought the house down.
+This is a must-watch video, especially the last two minutes.

-However, there are some of the best Rolling Stones songs ever released on Emotional Rescue, including the title track and “She’s So Cold.”
+However, Emotional Rescue features some of the best Rolling Stones songs ever released, including the title track and “She’s So Cold.”
 The track that always stood out to us on the album was the second song on side one, called “Summer Romance.”
 The band at the time was Mick Jagger, Keith Richards, Bill Wyman, Charlie Watts, and Ronnie Wood.
 The piano part on this track was played by Ian Stewart.
 Only two singles were released from this album: “Emotional Rescue” and “She’s So Cold.”

 Besides being a follow-up to Some Girls, Emotional Rescue was also sandwiched between the Some Girls album and Tattoo You, which came out in 1981.
 This also makes it one of the forgotten Stones albums that we think deserves a little bit more love than it has gotten.

 I wonder how many people remember this one.
-Chances are probably not that many, unless you’re an old Stones fan who had the first couple of albums.
-Like many British rock bands, their record companies often released different versions of their albums in the US than they did in the UK.
+Chances are, there aren’t that many, unless you’re an old Stones fan who had the first couple of albums.
+Like many British rock bands, they often had their record companies release different versions of their albums in the US than in the UK.
 In the United States, the song was released on the album The Rolling Stones, Now!.
 In the UK, it was released on The Rolling Stones No. 2.
-And, of course, the song was placed in different spots on both albums as even the track listings were different on these albums.
+And, of course, the song was placed in different spots on both albums, as even the track listings were different.

 Over the years, this song has kind of gotten lost.
 It’s a simple tune, but that’s what rock and roll is all about, especially in the ’50s and early ’60s.
 Just a few chord changes and a simple melody, but that’s all you needed if you had a passionate performance and great playing.
 This song was also one of the few originals that the Stones had composed on those first couple of albums, which were mainly covers of blues songs.